-- · designation under the Ontario Heritage Act; - heritage easement agreements; - enforcement of the policies in heritage conservation district plans; and - retention of resources on original sites and incorporation into new development opportunities.
+- designation under the Ontario Heritage Act; - heritage easement agreements; - enforcement of the policies in heritage conservation district plans; and - retention of built heritage resources on original sites and incorporation into new development opportunities.

 - 4.5.3.1 To protect and conserve cultural heritage resources generally in accordance with the Standards and Guidelines for the Conservation of Historic Places in Canada, the Venice Charter, the Appleton Charter for the Protection and Enhancement of the Built Environment and other recognized heritage protocols and standards.
-Protection, maintenance and stabilization of existing cultural heritage attributes and features as opposed to removal or replacement will be the core principle for all conservation projects. - To give immediate consideration to the designation of any significant cultural heritage resource under the Ontario Heritage Act if that resource is threatened with demolition, inappropriate alterations or other potentially adverse impacts. - 4.5.3.3 To use secondary plans, zoning by-laws, subdivision and site plan control agreements, signage by-laws, and other municipal controls, to ensure that development within or adjacent to cultural heritage resources is designed, sited or regulated so as to protect and mitigate any negative visual and physical impact on the heritage attributes of the resource, including considerations such as scale, massing, height, building orientation and location relative to the resource. - To impose conditions of approval where cultural heritage resources are to be affected to ensure the continued protection of the resource.
+Protection, maintenance and stabilization of existing cultural heritage attributes and features as opposed to removal or replacement will be the core principle for all conservation projects. - 4.5.3.2 To give immediate consideration to the designation of any significant cultural heritage resource under the Ontario Heritage Act if that resource is threatened with demolition, inappropriate alterations or other potentially adverse impacts. - 4.5.3.3 To use secondary plans, zoning by-laws, subdivision and site plan control agreements, signage by-laws, and other municipal controls, to ensure that development that directly affects a cultural heritage resource itself and adjacent lands, is designed, sited or regulated so as to protect and mitigate any negative visual and physical impact on the heritage attributes of the resource, including considerations such as scale, massing, height, building orientation and location relative to the resource. - 4.5.3.4 To impose conditions of approval on development containing a cultural heritage resource itself and adjacent lands to ensure the continued protection of the cultural heritage resources.